Probate Q&A Series

 Detailed Answer

 Opening probate in North Carolina starts by identifying the decedent’s primary residence at the time of death.
-Under NCGS §28A-2-1 (Venue), you must file your petition in the clerk of superior court’s office of the county where the decedent lived or where real property lies.
+Under NCGS §28A-2-1 (Venue), you must file your petition in the clerk of superior court’s office of the county where the decedent was domiciled at death or, if not domiciled in North Carolina, in a county where the decedent left property.
 Gather the original will, the death certificate, and an inventory of assets.
 Complete the probate petition form and submit it along with the filing fee.
 Once the court issues letters testamentary or letters of administration, you gain authority to collect assets, pay debts, and distribute property according to the will or North Carolina’s intestacy rules.

-If the death certificate lists a separation status incorrectly, you can correct it under North Carolina’s Vital Records Act.
-NCGS §130A-131 (Amendment of Vital Records) sets out the procedure to amend a death certificate.
-You must file a verified petition with the clerk of superior court in the county where the death was registered.
-Include supporting proof—such as a marriage license, divorce decree, or affidavits—to show the correct marital status.
-The clerk may schedule a hearing, require notice to interested parties, and then enter an order directing the State Center for Health Statistics to update the death record accordingly.
+If the death certificate lists a separation status incorrectly, you can seek to correct it under North Carolina law.
+NCGS §130A-118 (Amendment of certificates) governs amendment of vital records, and NCGS §130A-124 provides for court orders to establish or correct a vital record.
+You may need to file an application with the State Registrar and, if necessary, seek a court order with supporting proof—such as a marriage license, divorce decree, or affidavits—to show the correct marital status.
+A court may require notice to interested parties and then enter an order directing the State Center for Health Statistics to update the death record accordingly.

 Key Steps to Handle Your Probate and Certificate Correction

-• Confirm the decedent’s domicile or location of real property per NCGS §28A-2-1.
+• Confirm the decedent’s domicile or, if not domiciled in North Carolina, the location of property per NCGS §28A-2-1.

 • Gather the original will, death certificate, asset inventory, and creditor information.